phpmetrics/PhpMetrics/README.md

 > If you need a pure string representation of the reports in StdOut, just use `phpmetrics -q --report-xml=php://stdout <folder or filename>`

+## Compatibility

+PhpMetrics can parse PHP code from **PHP 5.3 to PHP 7.x**.

+> I want to parse PHP7 code but I use PHP 5.x

+You can parse PHP7 code, but your interpreter will detect syntax errors in your code.
+To prevent this, please use the `--ignore-errors` option.

 ## Conditions of failure

 Customizing the conditions of failure is very easy with the`--failure-condition` option.
 For example: